atrifex/CNN-Acceleration/README.md

 To build the CUDA and OpenCL versions the [Hunter] package manager with Cmake needs to be used.
 Install the libraries needed (mainly `HDF5`).

-Assuming that you have checked out the project into `$PROJECT_DIR` do
+Assuming that you have checked out the project into `$PROJECT_DIR`, execute the following sequence of commands:

 ```{.sh}
 cd $PROJECT_DIR/cuda_implementation/